-Best Castles in England to Visit
+Castles in England Kids Will Love

 There are too many castles in England to list, but some of one of our all time favorite European castles is Warwick Castle.
 Warwick Castle feels like a visit to a medieval Disney World.
 The castle is massive, and if you are visiting Warwick Castle with kids, be sure to allow the majority of a day (and possibly evening) to explore it all.

-Best Castles in Ireland
+Castles in Ireland

 With over 30,000 castles and castle ruins across Ireland, it can be difficult to choose favorites.
 Cahir Castle, Dunluce Castle, Ashford Castle, Bunratty Castle, and Ross Castle in Killarney all sit at the top of our list.

-Best Castles in France
+Castles in France to Visit with Kids

 Mont Saint-Michel shouldn’t be missed, but we also loved the walled city of Carcassonne, the dueling castles of Château de Beynac and Château de Castelnaud, and Château de Baux.
+Versailles with kids doesn’t disappoint.
 Other ones to add would be Château de Chambord and Château du Haut-Koenigsbourg.